kyuhyongpark/boolmore/comparison/bonesis/README.md

 ## Description

-1. Constraints and extra edges are implemented in aeon file
+1. The constraints and extra edges are implemented in the aeon file
-    - "fixed" constraint is implemented by specifying the function in aeon file.
+    -  The "fixed" constraint is implemented by specifying the function the in aeon file.
-    - "regulatory" constraint is implemented by specifying the regulation as "->" or "-|" in the aeon file.
+    - The "regulatory" constraint is implemented by specifying the regulation as "->" or "-|" in the aeon file.
 Other regulations are written as "->?" or "-|?", which allows them to be non-functional.
-    - "necessary" constraint cannot be implemented fully.
-Instead, they are implemented as "regulatory".
+    - The "necessary" constraint cannot be implemented fully.
+Instead, it is implemented as "regulatory".
-    - "group" constraint is implemented by creating new nodes with fixed inputs, and making this node regulate the original target.
+    - The "group" constraint is implemented by creating new nodes with fixed inputs, and making this node regulate the original target.
-For example, PC and PLDalpha regulating PC in a group is implemented by creating a node PLDalpha_complex that has a rule `PC & PLDalpha` which regulates PA.
+For example, the fact that PC and PLDalpha regulate PC as a group is implemented by creating a node PLDalpha_complex that has the function `PC & PLDalpha`, which regulates PA.
-    - Extra edges are added into the aeon file from the beginning.
+    - The extra edges are added into the aeon file from the beginning.

-2. Experimental results categorized as "OFF/Some", "Some", and "Some/ON" are ignored.
+2. The experimental results categorized as "OFF/Some", "Some", and "Some/ON" are ignored.
 This is because there is no way in bonesis to specify that a certain node must oscillate or be bistable.

-3. Experimental results categorized as "OFF" or "ON" are implemented in the best possible way.
+3. The experimental results categorized as "OFF" or "ON" are implemented in the closest possible way.
-It is implemented by a constraint that a trap space that satisfy the experimental result exists, and that all fixed points, if exist, must satisfy the experimental result.
+Each experimental result is implemented by two constraints (i) that a trap space that satisfies the experimental result exists, and (ii) that all fixed points, if they exist, must satisfy the experimental result.
-For example, say we have a result Closure "ON" when ABA=1.
+For example, consider the result "Closure = ON" when ABA=1.
-We create a data dictionary {"Closure_ON" : {"Closure: 1}}, and run following script:
+We create a data dictionary {"Closure_ON" : {"Closure: 1}}, and run the following script:
     ```
     with bo.mutant({"ABA":1}):
         bo.fixed(bo.obs("Closure_ON"))
         bo.all_fixpoints(bo.obs("Closure_ON"))
     ```
     This ensures that when ABA=1, the models have a trap space with Closure=1, and all of their fixed points satisfy Closure=1.
-However, note that some models may have trap space with Closure=0 when ABA=1, as this is not forbidden.
+However, note that some models may have a trap space with Closure=0 when ABA=1, as this is not forbidden.

 ## Scripts

-Install following packages to run the scripts.
+Install the following packages to run the scripts.

 ```
 pip install bonesis